JoeKauf/PetDatingAppSubmodule/README.md

 which can range from fun questions to lifestyle questions.
 #### Swiping
 Swiping is a staple of dating apps popularized by Tinder.
 A user is shown another user's profile.
-Here they have the choose to either swipe left or swipe right.
+Here they have the choice to either swipe left or swipe right.
 Swiping left hides the profile.
 Swiping right likes the profile.
 #### Matching
 If two users swipe right on each other's profile, they match.
 The app will notify users and